A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Introduction

-with $\partial_n = n. \nabla_{x,z}$ the normal derivative in the direction of the concerned vector $n$.
-Thus, the evolution of only the two variables $(\zeta,\psi)$ located at the free surface characterize the flow.
-Although Zakharov's reformulation resulted in a reduced system of equations, the description of these solutions from a qualitative and quantitative point of view remains very complex.
-A remedy for this situation requires the construction of simplified asymptotic models whose solutions are approximate solutions of the full system.
-These approximate models allow to describe in a fairly precise way the behaviour of the complete system in a specific physical regime.
-This requires a rescaling of the system in order to reveal small dimensionless parameters which allow to perform asymptotic expansions of non-local operators (Dirichlet-Neumann), thus ignoring the terms whose influence is minimal.
-The order of magnitude of these parameters makes it possible to identify the considered physical regime.
+The derivation classically relies on a re-scaling of the system in order to reveal small dimensionless parameters which allow to perform asymptotic expansions of non-local operators (Dirichlet-Neumann), thus ignoring the terms whose influence is minimal.
 We start by introducing respectively the commonly known nonlinear and shallowness parameters:

-The introduction of these dimensionless parameters allows to write the dimensionless form of the \emph{full Euler} system: